KunjeshRamani/KunjeshRamani/README.md

 <div align="center">

-I recently graduated with Diploma in Computer Programming </code> course at Georgian College and have since gained expertise in Frontend, Backend, Database Management and most recently, Cloud Computing.
+I recently graduated with <code>Diploma in Computer Programming </code> course at Georgian College and have since gained expertise in Frontend, Backend, Database Management and most recently, Cloud Computing.

 </div>